Blog

 How often does that happen?

-Here’s why such an account can engender a headache in a hurry: Essentially, it treats both holders as one individual, giving each of them equal access to conduct transactions.
+Here’s why such an account can engender a headache in a hurry: It treats both holders as one individual, giving each of them equal access to conduct transactions.
+The potential horror story tied to that is obvious: You might wake up one morning to find that your impending ex has totally depleted the account.

 Safeguards can be taken to avoid that, and a divorcing party has legal rights aimed at recovering wrongly depleted marital assets.

 The bottom line stressing money and financial matters in a failing marriage is that a timely and proactive stance can help identify potential issues and protect marital property.
+An experienced Tampa divorce legal team can provide further information.

 Contact Our Experienced, Dedicated Divorce & Family Law Lawyers Today